AtharvaPagare/100DaysOfMLCode/README.md

 # Day 8:
 14/01/2019
 Started the modelling part of the [Titanic Dataset Challenge on Kaggle](https://www.kaggle.com/c/titanic).
 This enabled me revise the concepts of various classification algorithms.

+# Day 9
+15/01/2019that
+Applied bunch of classification algorithms to the Titanic dataset.
+Found out that support vector machines gave the best accuracy using cross validation, the final score improved accuracy more than 6% than my last submission (which I made months ago).
+Will try to implement some more algorithms.